-Rebecca Chace is the author of the novel Leaving Rock Harbor (Scribner, June, 2010) and the memoir, Chautauqua Summer (1993) which was a New York Times “Notable Book," as well as “Editor's Choice" and "Picks for Summer" in the New York Times Book Review.
+Rebecca Chace is the author of the novel Leaving Rock Harbor (2010) and the memoir, Chautauqua Summer (1993) which was a New York Times “Notable Book," as well as “Editor's Choice" and "Picks for Summer" in the New York Times Book Review.
 She is also the author of the novel Capture the Flag (1999).
-Her essay in Fiction Magazine, “Looking for Robinson Crusoe," was recently nominated for a Pushcart prize.

 Capture the Flag was adapted as a screenplay by Rebecca and director Lisanne Skyler.
-The short film, with screenplay also co-written by Chace and Skyler, was shot during the summer of 2009; it premiered at the Aspenshortsfest International Competition in April, 2010, and will be screened at the Nantucket Film Festival in June.
-The feature length screenplay adaptation was shortlisted for the Sundance Screenwriter’s Lab in January 2008.
+The short film, with screenplay also co-written by Chace and Skyler, was shot during the summer of 2009; it premiered at the Aspenshortsfest International Competition in April, 2010, and received the Tony Cox Showtime Award for best screenplay (Short Film) at the Nantucket Film Festival in 2010.
+The feature length screenplay adaptation was shortlisted for the Sundance Screenwriter’s Lab.

 Rebecca is also an actress and has moonlighted as a trapeze artist and likes to occasionally swing flaming torches (outdoors only).
 Her plays include: Colette (Theatre for the New City) in which she played Colette and hung from a trapeze.
 Her adaptation of Kate Chopin's novel, The Awakening, was produced by Book-It Repertory Theatre at the Seattle Repertory Theatre and had a second production at Seattle Rep. in June, 2005.

-One of her favorite things in the world is to sing country western songs in the Doghouse Band with the usual suspects from the Bennington Writing Seminars.
+One of her favorite things in the world is to sing and write songs with her songwriting partner and musician extraordinaire, Al Maddy.